Mikejo5000/vsts-docs-pr/docs/organizations/accounts/organization-management.md

 ---
 title: Create and manage your VSTS organization
-description: Collaborate with others to develop apps by using a cloud service, plan and track work, integrate with other services, and get more features or extensions ms.prod: devops ms.technology: devops-accounts ms.assetid: fa1dbe39-08b1-4eba-886a-33c1aa1e6a83
+description: Collaborate with others to develop apps by using our cloud service, plan and track work, integrate with other services, and get more features or extensions ms.prod: devops ms.technology: devops-accounts ms.assetid: fa1dbe39-08b1-4eba-886a-33c1aa1e6a83